PAMF-Palo Alto Medical Foundation PAD

 SKILLS AND KNOWLEDGE:

-General knowledge of various medical procedures, views, and equipment.
+General knowledge of surgical tools, procedures, views, and equipment.

 Basic understanding of human anatomy, physiology, pathology, and medical terminology.